1979 Pacific typhoon season: Philippines

-Retirement

-Naming storms using both female and male names are supposed to be used alternatively.
-Because Alice is a female name followed by Bess with the same gender, the JTWC retired the name Alice and replaced it with Andy, a male name, which was first used in the 1982 season.

 Season effects

 This is a table of all of the storms that have formed in the 1979 Pacific typhoon season.
 It includes their duration, names, affected areas, damages, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1979 USD.
 Names listed in parentheses were assigned by PAGASA.